Skip to main content

 Transforms from separate files

-Transform functions can be executed from external Python or Javascript files.
-For example:
+Transform functions can be executed from external JavaScript or Python files.
+You can optionally specify a function name to use.

 defaultTest: